Unchained, Part 5: How to Stop A Pornography Addiction

 Step 6: Navigating Slips and Preventing Relapse

-You see, in addiction, with each successive attempt to quit, abstinence period and withdrawals, and relapse—everything becomes more intense.
+In addiction, with each successive attempt to quit, abstinence period and withdrawals, and relapse—everything becomes more intense.

 Brain studies show that addicts’ brains light up more in response to porn than healthy controls.